 Last week, Johns Hopkins released its study showing that medical errors were the third leading cause of death.
 As I heard the news anchor announce the findings, I felt like someone had kicked me in the stomach.

 Like most physicians, I became a doctor because of a burning desire to help people, to make them better.
 Studies like these are important and needed to focus our attention, but they can also be overwhelmingly sad and can lead to a bit of despair.
 How is it that we work so hard and this is the result?
 But tonight, thanks to an assignment my teenaged daughter was given, I was reminded of a huge win; one I watched unfold as my career as a physician began.

 H1N1, Ebola and now, Zika: they all came roaring into community awareness and were covered extensively by the press while the medical community searched for ways to contain them.
 Their numbers decreased and they were relegated to a less conscious place while the next big threat took center stage.
 Such was the AIDS epidemic in the US in the 1980s.
 It was, in some ways, the first of these modern-day threats to permeate our consciousness and cause otherwise rational people to do irrational, fear-based things to families with infected children.

-The disease called AIDS was first identified in 1981 as physicians realized there were a large group of men with the same severe and unusual symptoms.
+The disease called AIDS was first identified in 1981 as physicians realized there was a large group of men with the same severe and unusual symptoms.
 By the end of that year, they had confirmed 270 cases and 121 of those people died.
 In 1982, the disease was given a name, Acquired Immune Deficiency Syndrome, AIDS.
 But physicians were still two years away from learning what was causing these patients to die, and their numbers were increasing rapidly.